zachmccabe/zachmccabe.github.io/about.md

 These days I'm working as a ranch hand, in the good company of old oak trees.
 Best office in the world.

-Outside that role, I've worked as a writer and a photographer for NGO clients in the US and East Asia.
+Outside that role, I've worked as an editor, a writer and a photographer for clients in the US and East Asia.

 I grew up in the US, China and Japan.